Commercial fishing and post-harvest seafood industries

 Review outcomes

-The following decisions to be included in the final zoning plan are relevant for commercial fishing and businesses reliant on commercial fishing.
+The following changes are relevant for commercial fishing and businesses reliant on commercial fishing.

 Commercial fishing – net